Efforts to Prevent Global Warming

 Greenhouse-gas emissions reductions

-Trend in CO2 emissions (FY 2030: target)
+Trend in CO2 emissions (FY 2023 and after:target values)

 Use of renewable energy